jpwahle/acl23-big-tech-nlp/README.md

-# Measuring Industry Presence in NLP Research
+# The Elephant in the Room: Analyzing the Presence of Big Tech in Natural Language Processing Research
 [![arXiv](https://img.shields.io/badge/arXiv-2305.02797-b31b1b.svg)](arxiv.org/abs/2305.02797)

 This repository contains the code and data for the paper [The Elephant in the Room: Analyzing the Presence of Big Tech in Natural Language Processing Research](arxiv.org/abs/2305.02797).